mue76/nd013-c1-vision-starter/README.md

  'Loss/total_loss': 8608120.0,
  'learning_rate': 0.0

-Loss is gradually decreased.
-But it is not great.
+Training Loss is gradually decreased.
-(Evaluation curve is not displayed in tensorboard)
+But evaluation curve is not displayed in tensorboard.
+It is expected that the curve will appear when training and evaluating are executed at the same time.
+However, since I was in the colab environment, it seems difficult to open multiple terminals.

 #### Improve on the reference
 To improve on the model performance, probability of grayscale conversion, contrast values, and brightness are adjusted.